 TK: I was brought up in Kent and had my first violin lessons in the kitchen at West Malling primary school!
 It is a very historic market town with a lot of interesting buildings from diverse historic periods.
 In the 19th century, Town Malling was famous for cricket and Dickens visited the village on many occasions - he immortalised the cricket ground in The Pickwick Papers - a scene that used to be on the back of a ten pound note: a landscape that can still be viewed from my old primary school.
 The fact that there is this connection led me to programme music that was connected to him.
-[Illustration: a cricket match in The Pickwick Papers, by Robert William Buss]

 Music@Malling also promotes the work of living composers and this year the featured composers are Judith Bingham and Huw Watkins.

 JD: Which were Dickens's favourite composers?
 With which musicians was